PhilippBaessler/contactmngr/dev/dev_notes.md

     ```

     I really don't get it....
 Why in the completely wild fuck does `table.scroller.measure()` not work here while it works when executed in the console?!

+    Ok, I can't be bothered anymore.
+In the end, I might have to admit that using extension `scroller` together with the `scrollResize` plugin might just be a bad idea.
+I'm probably better of just using `scrollResize` which basically has all the functionality I need except for the dynamic update of the info text beneath the table (indicating which rows are currently shown).
+It will be easier to just implement this missing feature myself than trying to get these two fellas to work together.
+First idea for implementation is to use the `footerCallback`.